 Leadership development is highly prioritised at the University of Copenhagen.
 To achieve the vision of being among the world's best universities, we must have managers who are academically strong, courageous and empathetic – and who take responsibility for the community and make decisions in a complex organisation on the basis of tasks, cooperation and motivation of colleagues, employees and students.

-Managers and management groups at UCPH can draw on a range of activites, the key elements of which are:
+Managers and management groups at UCPH can draw on a range of activities, the key elements of which are:

 - Leadership courses – both cross-sectional and for specific target groups.